Showing posts from: September 2019

 Marshal Zhang Mansion (Shaoshuaifu Alley, off Chaoyang Street)

-Marshal Mansion, located off Chaoyang Street, is the former residence of the “Two Zhangs”, Northeast warlords from the Chinese Republic era – father Zhang Zuolin and son Zhang Xueliang.
+Marshal Mansion, located down a short lane off Chaoyang Street, is the former residence of the “Two Zhangs”, Northeast warlords from the Chinese Republic era – father Zhang Zuolin and son Zhang Xueliang.
 The mansion now a museum comprises several buildings connected by courtyards.
 The main building, the family mansion itself, is neo-Gothic in style and is fronted by a body of large stones which have a prehistoric resemblance.
-The other buildings include an amalgam of different architectural styles (eg, traditional Siheyuan buildings, South China pavilions and Chinese-Western mixed styles).
+The other buildings include an amalgam of different architectural styles (eg, traditional Siheyuan buildings, South China pavilions and Chinese–Western mixed styles).
 There’s lots of military stuff and a good collection of material and photos from the younger Zhang’s life after his fall from power and emigration to Hawaii.
 Other items of interest at the museum include the Zhang family carriage used to ferry the Zhang kids to school, and one of China’s very earliest motor vehicles.
 Admission is ¥60 adult and ¥30 concession.

 CFS Changchun: ‘Hollywood’ on the Songliao Plains

 The setting for the film studios is an impressive one.
 From the street front you enter a big green park and walk up a grand, sweeping drive.
 At the top of the drive is the film studio complex, but before you reach the studio entrance, you have to contend with Mao Tse-tung.
 There he is, “the Chairman” standing erect, as he was in life, larger than the life of any one Chinese person.
-A gigantic, white statue of Mao, waving benignly at every human figure passing within the shadow of his massive, immovable image.
+A gigantic, white statue of Mao, waving benignly at every human figure passing within the shadow of his massive, seemingly immovable image※.

 It was quite late in the day by now but we were still keen after travelling that far, to see inside the CFS Factory/Museum.
 The callow youth on the turnstiles gate had other ideas…he point-blank refused us entry because it was after 4 o’clock, less than an hour till the museum closed.
 Unable to dissuade him, we went away disgruntled but decided to explore the outside parts of the site anyway.